jacek9520@gmail.com

 Why the Church and Christianity are so important in explicating the European Miracle?
 (2021)

-[in Polish] Rationale behind the choice of the Church and Christianity as the main variables explicating the emergence of the European Phenomenon (Miracle)
+[in Polish] Rationale behind the choice of the Church and Christianity as the main variables explicating the emergence of the European Phenomenon (The European Miracle)

 2021, file size 600 kB, 4 pages